 This applies to some pressure gauge that has an adjustable screw integrated on the needle itself.
 Once the cover is removed, use a screwdriver and carefully turn the screw to position the needle.
 See the figure above or watch the video below.

 You need to be more careful in this type of adjustment. the needle is connected with the spring inside and it is very sensitive.
-A strong force during rotating the screw can damage the whole part or pressure gauge.
+A strong force while rotating the screw can damage the whole part or pressure gauge.

 After performing the adjustments, do not forget to verify the pressure gauge.